DSAILatKAIST/DSAILatKAIST.github.io/_posts/DS503_24S/2024-04-17-Large_Language_Models_Are_Not_Robust_Multiple_Choice_Selectors.md

 # **Large Language Models Are Not Robust Multiple Choice Selectors**

+## **1. Motivation**

+The prevalence of multiple-choice question (MCQs) as an input format for large language models (LLMs) underscores their importance in various LLM-centric scenarios, for instance, within benchmarks for accessing LLMs (Hendrycks et al., 2020; Zhong et al., 2023; Huang et al., 2023; Chiang et al., 2023; Zheng et al., 2023b).
+However, recent observations reveal a vulnerability in modern LLMs to changes in option positions within MCQs, leading to significant performance fluctuations (Robinson & Wingate, 2022).
+This inconsistency stems from a biased behavior termed **selection bias**, where LLMs tend to favor specific option IDs.
+Despite attempts at mitigation through prompting strategies like Chain-of-Thought prompting (Wei et al., 2022; Kojima et al., 2022), selection bias persists across various LLMs and exhibits cross-domain similarities within the same model.
+Contrary to previous beliefs, the root cause of selection bias is attributed less to position bias and more to token bias, where the models tend to assign higher probabilities to specific ID tokens (e.g., A/B/C/D) when predicting answers.

-## **1. Preliminary**
+## **2. Preliminary**

-The paper investigates a performance issue in large language models (LLMs) when answering multiple-choice questions (MCQs).
-While MCQs are a common way to test LLMs, the models are susceptible to the order of the answer choices.
-The authors call this bias towards specific answer positions "**selection bias**".
+The paper investigates a performance issue in LLMs when answering MCQs due to the bias towards specific answer positions "**selection bias**".

-### 1.1 Measurement of Selection Bias
+### 2.1 Measurement of Selection Bias

-To measure selection bias in LLMs answering multiple-choice questions, a simple way is to count how often the model picks each answer choice.
+To measure selection bias in LLMs answering MCQs, a simple way is to count how often the model picks each answer choice.
 However, this can be misleading if some answer choices are much more common than others, i.e., label imbalance.

 Alternatively, the proposed way is to